Paduka

 Elaborate paduka with high platform was part of a bride's trousseau.

 Paduka (पादुक) is an ancient form of footwear in India, consisting of a sole with a post and knob which is positioned between the big and second toe.
 It has been historically worn in South Asia and Southeast Asia.
 Paduka exist in a variety of forms and materials.
 They might be made in the shape of actual feet, or of fish, for example, and have been made of wood, ivory and silver.
 They may be elaborately decorated, such as when used as part of a bride's trousseau, but could also be given as religious offerings or themselves be the object of veneration.

 Although simple wooden padukas could be worn by common people, padukas of fine teak, ebony and sandalwood, inlaid with ivory or wire, were a mark of the wearer's high status.
 In the modern world, padukas are worn as footwear by mendicants and saints of Hinduism, Buddhism, and Jainism.
 Its significance in Hinduism is linked to the epic Ramayana.
 Paduka can also refer to the footprints of deities and saints that are venerated in symbolic form in houses and purpose-built temples.
 One such temple is the Vishnupad Mandir in Gaya, India.
 Similarly, Buddha footprints are worshipped under the Bodhi Tree in Bodh Gaya.

-Paduka are the royal symbol in Malaysia.
-Seri Paduka denotes "His Majesty", which is a title bestowed as an honour of recognition to dignitaries of the Malaysian court.
+Paduka are a royal symbol in Malaysia.
+The Malay title Seri Paduka is roughly analogous to "His Majesty", and is bestowed as an honour to recognition dignitaries of the Malaysian court.